omersungur/AndroidBootcamp-Techcareer/README.md

-This repo covers the weekly assignments given in the technology career.
+This repo covers the weekly assignments given in the techcareer.